- A summary of peak oil

 - Markets will not prepare in time

-- There is no “silver bullet”
+- The Senate concluded there is no “silver bullet”

 - If peak oil is imminent, the effect on the world economy is going to be profound